fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 ![Figure 6.
 Apply Trial License](images/trial_license.png)

 The initial administrator username is ”ADMIN“ and the password is ”KYLIN“.
 Enter it and then click ”Submit“ to login.
-At the first login, KAP will ask you to update the password to a stronger one.
+At the first login, Kyligence Enterprise will ask you to update the password to a stronger one.
 Please remember the new password for future login.

 ### **Play with Sample Cube**